NashTech-Labs/load-external-scala-file/README.md

 # load-external-scala-file
-This application is used to compile and load an external scala file in a scala apllication
+This application will teach how to compile and load an external scala file in a scala apllication

+### Run application
+sbt run

+### Run test cases
+sbt test